 Changes in health care settings, such as going from the hospital to home, can be a confusing time for the patient and family.
 Discharge instructions may be confusing or may conflict with the information you received from other providers.
 The Levos patient care guide can assist with resolving confusion over which medications to take and can communicate with and update your primary care and specialist providers who may be unaware of a hospitalization.
 These steps can help to make your transition home more successful and reduce the chances of additional hospitalizations.

 The patient care guide will help patients navigate the healthcare system.
 This means that the patient care guide will help you access appropriate and timely care, find doctors and review treatment options.
 In short, the patient care guide serves as the coach of the health care team.

-The main difference between supportive care and hospice care is that supportive care can be offered while the patient is receiving curative treatment for their illness.
+The main difference between supportive care and hospice care is that supportive care can be offered while the patient is receiving life prolonging treatment for their illness.
 Both hospice and supportive care offer compassionate care to patients with serious and life-limiting illnesses.
 In short, all hospice care is supportive, but not all supportive care is hospice.